Skip to main content

 It may not be immediately apparent what is held confidential in this example and what is enforced in the contract.
 Thankfully, both are well-defined:

-• all data that is not a ledger.<x> value and is not passed as a ledger.<x>.<operation> argument or return value is kept confidential
+• all data that is not a ledger field and is not an argument or return value of a ledger operation is kept confidential

 • all computation that is not done in a witness function is enforced to be correct.